-40. The Technical ad hoc Border Committee started work in January 2007 on mapping the 1 January 1956 border between North and South Sudan.
+- 44. The Technical ad hoc Border Committee started work in January 2007 on mapping the 1 January 1956 border between North and South Sudan.
 It has made a number of field trips to discuss its work with local officials and communities and to collect data.
 In July 2007, the Technical ad hoc Border Committee made fact-finding visits to Cairo and London to study documents relating to the 1-1-1956 border in Egyptian and British archives.
 On 4 August, Professor Abdalla AlSadig Ali was appointed Chairperson of the Committee through a presidential decree.
 It is expected to submit its final report in the first quarter of 2008.
-(9/07)
+(9/07) - 45.
+On 17 February 2009, the Technical ad hoc Border Committee approached UNMIS for supporting a training programme in GIS for six Committee members.
+The training programme covers basic concepts of GIS, experiencing field data collection with Trimble GPS, image processing with ERDAS Imagine software using SPOT and Quickbird Satellite Imagery, manipulating Vector and Raster data to create maps using ArcGIS 9.3 version and Vector/Raster map production.
+(02/09) - 46.
+The Technical ad hoc Border Committee is still working on the report for the Presidency, and to date they have agreed on the delineation of approximately 1/3 of the border, starting East from the border with Ethiopia.
+UNMIS is providing training to the members of the committee on mapping and GIS.
+(04/09)

-National Civil Service Commission
+• National Civil Service Commission

-- 41. On 26 July 2007, the Presidency issued a decree establishing the National Civil Service Commission and appointing Professor Moses Machar as its chairman.
+- 47. On 26 July 2007, the Presidency issued a decree establishing the National Civil Service Commission and appointing Professor Moses Machar as its chairman.
 The creation of the Commission followed the passage of the National Civil Service Commission Act in January 2007.
 On 4 August, ten members were appointed to the Commission by a presidential decree.
 A list of the appointed members can be found in (Annex 8).
 The NCSC met for the first time on 22 August.
-(8/07) - 42.
-On 3 September, the National Civil Service Commission held a meeting with the Minister of Labor, where it was agreed to establish a joint committee to follow up on the implementation of the allocation of 20%-30% of the civil service posts to the Southerners as per the provisions of the CPA, INC and the 2007 Civil Service Commission Act.
-(9/07)
+(8/07) - 48.
+On 3 September 2009, the National Civil Service Commission held a meeting with the Minister of Labor, where it was agreed to establish a joint committee to follow up on the implementation of the allocation of 20%-30% of the civil service posts to the Southerners as per the provisions of the CPA, INC and the 2007 Civil Service Commission Act.
+(9/07) - 49.
+On 23 February 2009, the National Civil Service Commission held a regular meeting.
+The Commission is planning to hold a workshop to discuss the reform of the civil service in Sudan.
+(2/09)